The Holy Grail Press

 a fine light pilsner

-that never slowed you down.
+that never slows you down.

 Nigel had come to earth looking for men.